Ifuhad622/MelHad_Website/README.md

 │   ├── bootstrap.min.css
 │   ├── bootstrap.min.js
 ├── images/
+│   ├── logo.pngindex.

-│   ├── logo.pngindex.html: The main HTML file that serves as the entry point of the website.
+html: The main HTML file that serves as the entry point of the website.

 css/: Contains the stylesheet for the website.